filipeltsilva/dotfiles/README.md

 ## Flags

+- asdf_setup: Install asdf-vm plugins and their related packages
 - cedilla: Add cedilla support in US Alternative International keyboard layout
 - install_softwares: Install software listed in $PACMAN_PACKAGES and $AUR_PACKAGES, respectivelly.
 This flag runs pacman_setup and pamac_setup first
 - nvidia_setup: search and install the best NVidia driver to your machine